ONE

 me pause, but only for a moment.
 I had a lot of practice shoving such thoughts

-I looked at the
+I picked up the

-I wasn’t dangerous to anyone, so I’d never worn anything like it.
+dangerous to anyone, so I’d never worn anything like it.

 I put it on, and

-clothes and fit wildly better than the rest of the uniform.
+upholstery and fit wildly better than the rest of the uniform.

-“Move fast.”
+“Move fast,”

-when Quin’s voice filled my ears.
+Quin’s voice filled my ears.
+“They’re already talking.”

 Quin was a church

-life or death situations without getting me killed, so bonus points for that.
+situations without getting me killed, so bonus points for that.

 “How do I talk to